Why should you study the Permaculture Design Course?

 ✓ You will learn to apply Permaculture design strategies to any site, anywhere in the world.

-✓ You will build your knowledge of all the necessary aspects (like growing food, enriching soils and using waste as a resource) to become fully conversant with Permaculture design.
+✓ You will build your knowledge of all the necessary aspects to become fully conversant with Permaculture design.

 ✓ By the end of the course, you will be able to confidently create, and present, your first Permaculture design plan.